Gokyo Lakes and Everest Base camp trek in early winter. 1st December – 20th December 2017

 Acclimatization day at Namche

 We went to Sagarmatha National Headquarters at the top of Namche for panoramic views of the surrounding peaks including Mount Everest.
 We spent time there admiring the breathtaking views and taking photographs as usual.
 We visited the natural history museum and walked over to the privately owned Sherpa museum, Sherpa culture photo gallery and Everest documentation center before returning to our lodge for lunch.
 We decided to watch a free documentary at the Liquid bar.
 They show free documentaries twice a day at 3 pm and 7.30 pm daily; the documentaries are usually related to Everest.
 The owner decided to put on Sherpa the film on the avalanche that killed 16 Sherpas in 2014.
 It focuses on Phurba Tashi who is the second person to climb Everest 21 times after Apa Sherpa.
 Phurba is also featured on Discovery Channel’s documentary – Everest, Beyond the limit.
-It was still an intriguing experience despite watching it for the second time.
+It was still an engaging experience despite watching it for the second time.
 We went back to the lodge for dinner and retired in preparation for the next day.

 Thame village 3800m.

 We started with a short climb after leaving our lodge to the West of Namche.
-It was another clear morning with clear views.
+It was another clear morning with stunning views.
 The walk to Thame is on a wide trail with a combination of undulating terrain with some short descends and ascends through open fields and pine forests.
 A big flock of Himalayan Tahr (Wild mountain goats) greeted us at Thamo village.
 They appeared unaffected by our presence and seemed to be just as fascinated by us as we were of them.
 We had lunch at Samde village and soon reached Thame within an hour.
 We went walking to the school that had recently been rebuilt and reopened a few days before we arrived.
 We soon learned that Thame village was pretty severely affected by the 2015 earthquake- every house was either damaged or destroyed.
-The trail to Thame was a lot less frequented, in fact, we only met six other trekkers going our opposite direction.
+The trail to Thame was a lot less frequented; in fact, we only met six other trekkers going our opposite direction.
 We stayed at the lodge owned by Apa Sherpa – the first person to reach the summit of Everest 21 times with numerous Guinness World Records.
 There was one other trekker in this lodge.

 Khumjung village 3790 m